GaloisInc/ASKE-E/src/Language/ASKEE/Gromet/docs/PrTNet.md

 ## Top Level Object

-A PrTNet Gromet is JSON object with te following form:
+A PrTNet Gromet is JSON object with the following form:

 ```
 PRTNET :=